ramsey/php-rfcs/resources/imported-rfcs/allow_null.txt

   * //error_get_last()//
   * //json_decode()//

-Which makes it common for //NULL// to be passed to internal functions, e.g.
+This makes it common for //NULL// to be passed to many internal functions, e.g.

 <code php>
 trim($name);